| Case

 web sites can be designed to increase visibility and thereby achieve

 a higher ranking for presentation to the person making the search.
+Galleon’s first site was created simply as an experiment rather

 than for any serious commercial motive.
 “It wasn’t expensive